Ladue, Missouri: Controversies

 In 2010, the former chief of police, Larry White, sued the City of Ladue for wrongful termination.
 The suit was dismissed by the Circuit Court of St. Louis County in 2012, and the dismissal was upheld by the Missouri Court of Appeals in 2013.

-Despite comprising only 0.88% of the local population, Black drivers in Ladue comprised 575 (of 4107 total, or 14%) traffic stops in 2014.
-The resulting "disparity index" indicates a Black driver was about 16 times more likely than the average driver to be stopped by the Ladue Police Department in 2014, but the police department contends the statistics are skewed by the local racial composition.
+In 2014, Black drivers in Ladue were 16 times more likely than white drivers to be pulled over by the Ladue Police Department.
+An annual report by the Missouri attorney general's office found that of the 4,107 traffic stops that year, 575 (14% percent), were of Black drivers, who comprised just 0.88% of the city's population.